-¶239.
-No educational institution shall be recognized by the board as provided for in the foregoing part of this section unless it is established and operated in accord with the conditions hereinbefore mentioned.

-¶240.
-In case any institution be hereafter established contrary to the provisions of the foregoing part of this section, the board of education, on formal complaint made to it by any annual conference interested, shall fix a time and place for hearing the authorities of the said institution, and other institutions affected thereby, and shall advise such adjustment of the relations between them as shall seem wise and proper under the circumstances.

-¶241.
-The schools now recognized as under the auspices of the Free Methodist Church are divided into two classes-colleges and seminaries.
-According to this classification the list is as follows:
+- 2. No educational institution shall be recognized by the board as provided for in the foregoing part of this section unless it is established and operated in accord with the conditions hereinbefore mentioned. - 3.
+In case any institution be hereafter established contrary to the provisions of the foregoing part of this section, the board of education, on formal complaint made to it by any annual conference interested, shall fix a time and place for hearing the authorities of the said institution, and other institutions affected thereby, and shall advise such adjustment of the relations between them as shall seem wise and proper under the circumstances. - 4.
+The schools now recognized as under the auspices of the Free Methodist church are divided into three classes-colleges, junior colleges, and seminaries.
+The list is as follows: